Marinko23/PDF-Reader/README.md

-A PDF reader made with JavaScript
+A PDF reader made with JavaScript and PDF.js library